space-nuko/sd-promptbook/README.md

 If you're missing a prompt card for the text you want to add, you can use the `(Custom)` prompt type selectable through the dropdown on each row.
 This lets you enter a custom positive/negative prompt for that row.

 Once you're satisfied with the prompt setup, press the `Create Recipe` button.
 The JSON of the recipe will be output.
 Copy it and switch to txt2img, then select the `Promptbook Generation > Generate` tab and paste it into the `Request JSON` field there.
 Afterwards you can adjust your model and parameters like usual and click `Generate`.
 Each of the positive/negative prompts will be combined together in sequential order with any custom strengths applied.

+The usual txt2img prompt can also be appended or prepended to the result output by the recipe evaluator for quick testing.

+### Viewing prompt results

+You can view the images resulting from adding a prompt to a recipe via the `generated` tab in the `Promptbook` section.
+As you combine prompts this can become useful for gathering examples across all prompts, filtered down to a single subject or concept.